apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 ![`this` in the console](./images/js-console-1.png)

-Since our debugger is inside the function that's attached to the form submission, `this` is the form itself!
-And the action and method we need are right there.
-Let's use jQuery to grab them, using the handy jQuery [.attr() method](https://api.jquery.com/attr/).
+Since our debugger is inside the function that's attached to the form submission, `this` is the form itself, and the action and method we need are right there!
+Let's use jQuery to grab them, using the handy [.attr()](https://api.jquery.com/attr/) method.

 ![`.attr()` in the console](./images/js-console-2.png)